 So, with all of that information swimming around in your head, you might still be wondering: Great, but is this program the right fit for MY classroom?

 There are four specific points to consider when deciding if PLTW is right for you and your students:

 - Course type

 While PLTW has courses and programs for all ages, these biomedical science courses are specifically designed to be used in grades 9-12.

 Additionally, these courses are designed with the potential of being taught in tandem with AP science courses.
 So even if you teach the proper grade level, your students may not be planning to take those AP courses.

-The PLTW Biomedical Science program is designed to be used in sequence every year in high school.
+The PLTW Biomedical Sciences program is designed to be used in sequence every year in high school.
 You certainly have the option to only purchase one course, but it won’t be the best experience for you or your students.